dweekly/docs/pages/deep-linked-ads/google-ads-customization.md

 #### Dynamic Remarketing Campaigns for Apps

 [App Engagement Campaigns](/deep-linked-ads/google-ads-app-engagement/) do not include dynamic remarketing campaigns for apps.
-If you want to set up dynamic remarketing campaigns for people who have previously engaged with your app, you must create a **Web-based Ad** using the **Display Network**.
+If you want to set up dynamic remarketing campaigns for people who have previously engaged with your app, you must create a <notranslate>**Web-based Ad**</notranslate> using the <notranslate>**Display Network**</notranslate>.

 Please follow Google Ads help documentation on how to create a new [Dynamic Remarketing Campaign for Apps](https://support.google.com/google-ads/answer/7688618?visit_id=636880114590173198-621612626&rd=1).